-In Section 6, the surfing motion of a non-relativistic particle on the S surface is invoked, together with the Schrödinger equation, to explain the particle's non-determinacy in the two-slit experiment (and the one-slit experiment) and the associated interference pattern.
-For the relativistic case (Section 8), the Gordon-Klein equation is shown to be capable of having a positive definite probability density which is the square of the modulus of its wave function.
+Fourthly, in Section 6 the Schrödinger equation and the non-deterministic surfing motion of a non-relativistic particle on the S surface - together forming the non-relativistic model - is invoked to explain the particle's observed non-determinacy in the two-slit experiment (and the one-slit experiment) and the observed associated interference pattern.
+The integral yielding the wave function for this experiment satisfies the Helmholtz equation (\$12) derived from Schrödinger equation.
+For the relativistic case (Section 8), in a conservative system the Gordon-Klein equation is shown to be capable of having a positive definite probability density which is the square of the modulus of its wave function.
 Thus it is the relativistic equivalent of the Schrödinger equation.
-The Gordon-Klein equation can be applied to both particles and photons.
+While the Schrödinger equation can be applied to particles only, the Gordon-Klein equation can be applied to both particles and photons.
 This equation and the two surfing velocity components on the S surfaces constitute the modelling framework in Section 8 for studying relativistic particles and photons.
-This modelling framework is capable of explaining the non-determinacy and the interference pattern of the two-slit experiment (and the one-slit experiment) for both particles and photons.
+This modelling framework is capable of explaining the observed non-determinacy and the observed interference pattern of the two-slit experiment (and the one-slit experiment) for both particles and photons.
 It is thus seen that particles and photons are point-like entities whose behaviour is influenced but not determined by the wave function.
-The similarities in the ontological nature and the functional behaviour between particles and photon, that is, the similarities in their particle nature and their wavy behaviour, can therefore be traced to their sharing of the same Gordon-Klein equation, albeit with different values for the mass parameter which incidentally does not appear in the Helmholtz equation for the spatial part of the wave function ($\S29$).
-In this way, the question of waveparticle duality for both particles and photons is dealt with.
+The similarities in the ontological nature and the functional behaviour between relativistic particles and photons, that is, the similarities in their particle nature and their wavy behaviour, can therefore be traced to their sharing of the same Gordon-Klein equation and the same consequent Helmholtz equation (§29), albeit with different values for the mass parameter in the former (but incidentally the mass parameter does not appear in the Helmholtz equation involving the spatial part of the wave function).
+Hence, the same Helmholtz equation applies in the relativistic cases for photons and particles (§29) and the non-relativistic case for slowing moving particles (§12).
+This explains the similar wave-like behaviour between particles and photons in the two-slit experiment while maintaining their point-like ontological nature.
+In this way, the question of wave-particle duality for both particles and photons is dealt with.
+Hence, the non-relativistic model and the relativistic model used in this paper gain more credibility through their consistencies with the observed phenomena of the two-slit experiments for particles and photons.